Frequently Asked Questions

-The Advancement Office manages two separate and distinct fundraising initiatives:
+The Office of Institutional Advancement manages two separate and distinct fundraising initiatives:

 Conducted on a yearly basis, the Graded Annual Fund (GAF) is a giving campaign which raises unrestricted donations in support of Graded’s operating budget.
 The GAF makes a direct impact on every Graded student by bolstering academic programs, the arts, athletics, professional development, campus enhancements, community service, and scholarships.